chocolatey/choco-wiki/ChocolateyFAQs.md

 * the actual install location if using an installer
 * MSI cache for MSIs - Windows caches the complete MSI binaries (and now you know where all that space went)

+If you on a licensed edition of Chocolatey, you can go up in size if you turn on Package Deflater (see https://chocolatey.org/pricing#compare).
+This changes the above:

+* nupkg file is reduced to 5KB or less, no matter the size on install

+Any of the following file extensions are removed from the package directory if they are found:
+* 7z / zip / rar / gz / tar / sfx
+* iso
+* msi / msu / msp
+* exe files if they are detected to be an installer

+So your foot print is more:

+* the actual install location (package directory, Program Files, etc)
+* MSI cache for MSIs

 <a id="markdown-videos--reference" name="videos--reference"></a>
 ## Videos / Reference